 Cassava root should not be eaten raw, but is peeled, chunked and boiled to make it edible.
 It is then drained and used as chunks or mashed and squeezed out. and used similarly to potatoes in Latin American recipes.
 South American natives use cassava to make a mildly alcoholic beverage, cauim, but you probably don't want to know how that is made (the same method was once used to produce sake in Japan).

-As Tapioca flour cassava is used as a common thickener worldwide, and in
+As Tapioca flour cassava, is used as a common thickener worldwide, and

-the form of tapioca pearls to make puddings and deserts.
-Tapioca as used to
+in the form of tapioca pearls to make puddings and deserts.
+Tapioca is

-make the jelly balls in the boba drinks popular in East and Southeast Asia
+used to make the jelly balls in the boba drinks popular in East and

 Castor Bean -